Jacobi Forms of Indefinite Lattice Index: Jacobi Forms

+\begin{proof} Once we show that the first map takes Jacobi forms to modular forms and the second one takes modular forms to Jacobi forms, it will be clear that the two maps are inverse linear isomorphisms.

-\begin{proof} Assume first that $\Phi$ is as in Definition \ref{Jacdef}, and then Equation \eqref{perJac}, Lemma \ref{Fourinv}, and Corollary \ref{decomtheta} produce the unique smooth function $F:\mathcal{H}\to\mathbb{C}[D_{L}(-1)]$ such that $\Phi$ is its pairing with $\Theta_{L}$ from Equation \eqref{JacTheta}.
+Assume thus that $\Phi$ is as in Definition \ref{Jacdef}, and then Equation \eqref{perJac}, Lemma \ref{Fourinv}, and Corollary \ref{decomtheta} indeed produce the unique smooth function $F$ such that $\Phi$ is its pairing with $\Theta_{L}$ from Equation \eqref{JacTheta}.
 As $F$ has the required growth conditions by Definition \ref{Jacdef}, we need to check its modularity.
 We therefore fix $\tau\in\mathcal{H}$, $\zeta \in L_{\mathbb{C}}$, and $(A,\phi)\in\operatorname{Mp}_{2}(\mathbb{Z})$, and expand both sides of Equation \eqref{modJac} using the pairing from Corollary \ref{decomtheta}.
-The right hand side is thus just while Theorem \ref{modTheta} and the bilinearity of the pairing transform the left hand side of that equation into Comparing and applying Equation \eqref{duality}, we deduce that as functions on $\mathcal{H} \times L_{\mathbb{C}}$, from which the uniqueness of Fourier expansions (as in the proof of Corollary \ref{decomtheta}) produces the desired modularity from Equation \eqref{modeq}, with the asserted weights.
+The right hand side is thus just while Theorem \ref{modTheta} and the bilinearity of the pairing transform the left hand side of Equation \eqref{modJac} into Comparing and applying Equation \eqref{duality}, we deduce that as functions on $\mathcal{H} \times L_{\mathbb{C}}$, from which the uniqueness of Fourier expansions (as in the proof of Corollary \ref{decomtheta}) produces the desired modularity from Equation \eqref{modeq}, with the asserted weights.

 Conversely, assume that $F$ satisfies the required modularity condition, and define $\Phi_{L,v}^{F}$ as above.
 Proposition \ref{perTheta}, the bilinearity, and the fact that $F$ does not depend on $\zeta$ imply that $\Phi=\Phi_{L,v}^{F}$ satisfies Equation \eqref{perJac}.
-On the other hand, given $(A,\phi)\in\operatorname{Mp}_{2}(\mathbb{Z})$, Theorem \ref{modTheta} and Equation \eqref{modeq} express the left hand side of Equation \eqref{modJac} (with $\Phi=\Phi_{L,v}^{F}$) as As this becomes the right hand side of the latter equation by Equation \eqref{duality} and the definition of $\Phi_{L,v}^{F}$, we deduce from the growth of $F$ that $\Phi_{L,v}^{F}$ has the required properties from Definition \ref{Jacdef}.
+Next, given $(A,\phi)\in\operatorname{Mp}_{2}(\mathbb{Z})$, Theorem \ref{modTheta} and Equation \eqref{modeq} express the left hand side of Equation \eqref{modJac} (with $\Phi=\Phi_{L,v}^{F}$) as As this becomes the right hand side of the latter equation by Equation \eqref{duality} and the definition of $\Phi_{L,v}^{F}$, this functional equation is also established.
+Since the holomorphicity in $\zeta$ and the growth condition of $F$ are clear, we deduce that $\Phi_{L,v}^{F}$ has the required properties from Definition \ref{Jacdef}.
 This proves the theorem. \end{proof}